-One of the most common question asked by victims on nursing home abuse and their loved ones to our attorneys is “what is the value of my case” or how much will my case settle for”.
+One of the most common questions asked by victims of nursing home abuse and their loved ones to our attorneys is “what is the value of my case” or how much will my case settle for”.
 Each nursing home abuse case contains a set of factors which make it unique.
 The estimated calculation of each case varies based numerous factors including the severity of injuries, the age of the victim, the need for future medical expenses and rehabilitation care, level of pain and suffering and emotional distress.

 A nursing home attorney is able to provide a client with a rough estimate of the potential value of a case via a thorough case analysis.
 Below is a brief description of several important factors an attorney analyses to determine the value of a case.